Jenny Y. Yang

-Jenny Yue-fon Yang (楊又芳) is an American chemist.
+Jenny Yue-fon Yang (楊又芳 (Yáng Yòufāng)) is an American chemist.
 She is a professor of chemistry at the University of California, Irvine, where she leads a research group focused on inorganic chemistry, catalysis, and solar fuels.

 Early life and education

 Jenny Yue-fon Yang was born to a Taiwanese American family in the San Fernando Valley and raised in Chatsworth, Los Angeles.
 Her parents were Taiwanese immigrants.

 Yang studied chemistry at the University of California, Berkeley, where she worked in the laboratory of Jeffrey R. Long.
 Yang synthesized novel Prussian blue analog materials and analyzed their magnetic properties.
-She graduated in 2001 with a bachelor's in science in chemistry, and moved to the Massachusetts Institute of Technology for graduate studies in the laboratory of Daniel G. Nocera.
+She graduated in 2001 with a Bachelor of Science in chemistry, and moved to the Massachusetts Institute of Technology for graduate studies in the laboratory of Daniel G. Nocera.
 Yang's work in the Nocera lab focused on the synthesis of novel salen complexes that mimic the activity of the catalase enzyme, and exhibit epoxidation activity towards olefins.
 She graduated with her Ph.D. in 2007.